 Frostbite: What Is It and What To Do – South Dakota Winter Safety

-Even if you've lived in the Sioux Empire your whole life, it's still a good idea to keep in mind some extreme cold weather safety info.
+Even if you've lived in the Sioux Empire your whole life, it's still a good idea to keep in mind safety info for extremely cold weather.

 The Centers for Disease Control says:

 Frostbite is an injury to the body that is caused by freezing.
-Frostbite causes a loss of feeling and color in affected areas.
+Frostbite causes a loss of feeling and color in the affected areas.
 It most often affects the nose, ears, cheeks, chin, fingers, or toes.
-Frostbite can permanently damage the body, and severe cases can lead to amputation.
-The risk of frostbite is increased in people with reduced blood circulation and among people who are not dressed properly for extremely cold temperatures. -CDC.gov
+Frostbite can permanently damage body tissues, and severe cases can lead to amputation.
+In extremely cold temperatures, the risk of frostbite is increased in workers with reduced blood circulation and among workers who are not dressed properly. -CDC.gov

 At the first signs of redness or pain in any skin area, get out of the cold or protect any exposed skin because frostbite may be beginning.
 Any of the following signs may indicate frostbite: